 - Certified Supply Chain Management Professional (CSCMP) designation or equivalent

-- Five (5) years of progressive experience in procurement, strategic sourcing, commodity management and contracting in a large complex business environment
+- Minimum of five (5) years of progressive experience in procurement, strategic sourcing, commodity management and contracting in a large complex business environment

-- Demonstrated knowledge of competitive bidding process and laws of contracting and tendering
+- Demonstrated knowledge of competitive tendering process and legal aspects of contracting and tendering

-- Strong ability to assess, analyze and summarize business cases effectively in a complex environment with proven critical thinking abilities
+- Strong ability to assess, analyze and summarize business cases effectively with proven critical thinking abilities

-- Proven experience of negotiation, relationship-building, and project management skills
+- Proven experience with negotiation, relationship-building, and project management is critical

 Professional/Managerial Salary Bands